monowireless/MWSDK_docs/en/MWX/content/install_n_build/makefile.md

-Next, specify the search path if the source files are stored in a location other than the project directory.
+Next, specify the search path if the source files are stored in a location other than the project folder.
 You can set up to **four**.

 ```perl
 APP_COMMON_SRC_DIR_ADD1 = ../Parent
 APP_COMMON_SRC_DIR_ADD2 = ../Child
 ```

-The directory specification is relative to the Makefile.
+The folder specification is relative to the Makefile.